 The 216570 model utilizes the Maxi Case, replacing the 16570 40mm case.
 The Maxi Case is also 40mm but has an enhanced bezel, lugs, and crown guards.
-Later iterations of the 216750 come with a 42mm case and the caliber 3187 movement.
+Later iterations of the 216750 come with a 42mm case and the 3187 movement.

 Rolex introduced the 216570 on the Explorer II’s 40th anniversary.
 The 24-hour orange hand was initially introduced with the inaugural 1655 and revived for the 216570.
 The 24-hour hand on the 16570 is thinner and red.
 Also, the Explorer II text is black on the Polar 16570 and orange like the 24-hour hand on the 216570.

-Both the 16570 and 216570 have Oystersteel bracelets.
+Both the 16570 and 216570 watches have Oystersteel bracelets.
 However, the 216570 bracelet is slightly wider to match the expanded lugs.
 Also, the 216570 was the first to come with the Easylink Comfort Extension, which extends the bracelet up to 5mm.
 This capability helps when the wearer’s wrist expands or contracts with temperature changes.

 The 16570 originally came with the caliber 3185, and then the caliber 3186 later in its life cycle.
-The caliber 3185 was the first movement allowing independent adjustments for the 24-hour hand, separate from the hour, minute, and second hands.
+The 3185 was the first watch mechanism allowing independent adjustments for the 24-hour hand, separate from the hour, minute, and second hands.

-The caliber 3186 updated internals included the Parachrom hairspring and Paraflex shock absorption, making it resistant to magnetism and providing more shock protection.
+The 3186 updated internals included the Parachrom hairspring and Paraflex shock absorption, making it resistant to magnetism and providing more shock protection.

 The 216570 is outfitted with the 3187 mechanism, a slightly enlarged version of 3186 to fit the 42mm case.

 Most watch reviews agree that the Rolex Explorer II is an excellent value for your money.
-The model has sold well historically for Rolex but has not gained the status or popularity of their other utility watches.
+The model has sold well historically for Rolex but has not gained the status or popularity of their other utility Rolex watches.
 This outcome is due in part to the narrow target market and the distinctive aesthetic of the Explorer II watches.
 If you’re willing to purchase from the secondary market, there are some great deals to be found, but you may have to do some research.
 Other steel sports models in the product line can’t make that claim.